School Of Chocolate Season 2: Release Date, Contestants, And More - What We Know So Far

 Season 1 of "School Chocolate" saw individual challenges set up by Guichon, based on the technical pastry skill that the chef taught them in the episode.
 The winners got a point and were able to move on, and the contestants who didn't quite nail the task had to sit out the second round, and instead, got a one-on-one session with Guichon.
 The team challenge was where the chef really set the bar high with stunning sculptures that had to be made entirely out of chocolate.
 If Netflix is to air a second season, viewers can likely expect participants to try to recreate some more chocolate masterpieces that Guichon sets up for them — perhaps a seven-foot-tall Statue of Liberty this time, like he built and shared on Instagram?

-Season 1 winner Juan Gutierrez is already set to teach a masterclass at Guichon's pastry academy in February (via The Pastry Academy website).
-So, Season 2 might offer contestants a similar prize along with a $50,000 check like Gutierrez received.
+Season 1 winner Juan Gutierrez taught a masterclass at Guichon's pastry academy in February (via The Pastry Academy website).
+So, a potential Season 2 might offer contestants a similar prize along with a $50,000 check like Gutierrez received.
 Regardless of the exact challenges and the prize, if Netflix is going to bring on Season 2 of "School Chocolate," contestants can be certain to learn a lot of skills from their teacher along the way.